seanpfeifer/hostrelay/README.md

 This exists to allow players to join games that don't need dedicated server logic.

+**DISCLAIMER: This is a hacked together prototype and should not be used in production!
+Code will change without warning and nothing is guaranteed!**

 ## What this **doesn't have**

 * Anti-cheat